harsha614261/Register/README.md

-User Register form using HTML and CSS
+User Registration form using HTML and CSS